uio-bmi/compairr/README.md

 `--ignore-unknown` option, in which case CompAIRR will simply ignore that sequence.

+By default, the sequences should be given in the `junction` or `junction_aa` column of the input file, for nucleotide and amino acid sequences, respectively.
+Alternatively, the sequences may be present in the `cdr3` or `cdr3_aa` column, if the `--cdr3` option is given.

 The user can specify how many differences are allowed when comparing sequences, using the option `-d` or `--differences`.
 To allow indels (insertions or deletions) the option `-i` or `--indels` may be